 - Although the improvisation and visualization factors are especially important, do not forget to plan locations of places that you want to go.
 Flickr, 500px or Instagram can help.

-Havana is a special city, full of unique moments, that is worth exploring and feeling.
-Due to its strong personality, it does not usually admit average terms as far as tastes are concerned.
-You will end up loving it or hating it, but it is certainly an experience that you should live once in a lifetime at least.
+Havana is a special city, full of unique moments that was worth exploring and feeling.
+Due to its strong personality, there’s not really in between as far as tastes are concerned.
+You will end up loving it or hating it, but it is certainly an experience that you should live at least once in a lifetime.